Restioson/xtra/README.md

 - Safe: there is no unsafe code in xtra (there is some necessary in `futures`, but that's par for the course).
 - Small and lightweight: it only depends on `futures` by default.
 - Asynchronous and synchronous message handlers.
-- Simple asynchronous message handling interface which allows `async`/`await` syntax.
-No more `ActorFuture` and laborious combinators - asynchronous responders just return `impl Future`, even when borrowing `self`.
+- Simple asynchronous message handling interface which allows `async`/`await` syntax even when borrowing `self`.
 - Does not depend on its own runtime and can be run with any futures executor ([Tokio](https://tokio.rs/) and [async-std](https://async.rs/) have the `Actor::spawn` convenience method implemented out of the box).
 - Quite fast (under Tokio, <170ns time from sending a message to it being processed for sending without waiting for a